Tucker Richardson: Professional career

 Richardson signed with BC Nokia of the Finnish Korisliiga to begin his professional career in July 2023.
 He averaged 16.5 points, 7.4 rebounds, 4.7 assists and 1.8 steals per game as BC Nokia won the Korisliiga.

 Richardson signed with Brussels Basketball of the Belgian and Dutch BNXT League in July 2024.

-In October of 2025, Richardson joined HLA Alicante (Fundación Lucentum Baloncesto) of the Spanish Primera FEB second division league.
+In October of 2025, Richardson joined HLA Alicante of the Spanish Primera FEB second division league.
+He didn't finish the season there, as he was let go 20th of February 2026.
+He signed for KTP Basket for the rest of the season in the Korisliiga There, he participated in the Finnish play-offs again, but was eliminated by the Helsinki Seagulls in the quarterfinals.

+On July 3, 2026, he signed with Brussels Basketball of the BNXT League for a second stint.